Schedule a free discovery call with an Independent Financial Adviser (IFA)

 Residence Nil Rate Band

-The residence nil rate band is available on top of the existing IHT nil rate band of £325,000, so that in 2020/21 an individual will potentially be able to leave £500,000 free of IHT.
+The residence nil rate band is available on top of the existing IHT nil rate band of £325,000, so in 2022/23 an individual will potentially be able to leave £500,000 free of IHT.
 As is now the case with the standard nil rate band, where the first of a married couple to die leaves their estate to their spouse, the residence nil rate band can effectively be ‘passed on’ to the surviving spouse.

 For those that are married or in a civil partnership, with a modest home and savings (and subject to the rate of house price increases in the coming years), it is therefore likely that no IHT will be payable on their estate.